Spurs to keep it clean in Cyprus

 Tottenham and Hull are the two Premier League sides in action in the Europa League on Thursday and both are faced with trips east as they set about the task of balancing domestic and European commitments.

 Clearly, Spurs have greater depth among their ranks and we saw evidence of that last year as they cruised through this stage and beyond, winning their first eight games before returning in February to lose at Dnipro.

-Saturday saw them fight hard for victory in Mauricio Pochettino's first competitive game in charge and they'll be full of confidence heading to AEL Limassol, who fought tooth and nail for the Cypriot title last year only to lose out on goal difference.
+Saturday saw them fight hard for victory in Mauricio Pochettino's first competitive game in charge and they'll be full of confidence heading to AEL Limassol, who appear to have improved since last tackling this competition.

 Clearly, they're a decent enough outfit and they've a particularly strong record at home, one which was further enhanced when they beat Zenit in the first leg of their Champions League rubber only to go out 3-1 on aggregate.

-Given that Zenit's record since that defeat in Cyprus reads played five, won five, Limassol are certainly entitled to respect and there last foray into this competition saw them beat both Anderlecht and Marseille at home.
+Given that Zenit's record since that defeat in Cyprus reads played five, won five, Limassol are certainly entitled to respect and there last foray into the Europa League saw them beat both Anderlecht and Marseille at home.

 Even so, I'm sure we'd all be surprised were Spurs to come unstuck here and there's probably some value to be had in backing them to win to nil at 29/20.

 The evidence for this bet stretches beyond Saturday's 1-0 win at Upton Park and even Spurs' exploits last year, when they won to nil at FC Sheriff, Tromso, Tbilisi and Anzhi before conceding a late penalty when the quality rose in Dnipro.